 A Case Study on How We Built Deutsche Telekom’s New Self-Care Application

-This was not only to deliver a new design of the apps, but later as we have also learned, Telekom made a strategic decision to define the app as the new “focal point for customer interaction” for their customers in the European footprint.
-Srini Gopalan — responsible Board Member for the Europe segment of Deutsche Telekom AG — has presented this approach on DT’s Capital Markets Day in 2018.
+This was not only to deliver a new design of the apps, but later as we also learned, Telekom made a strategic decision to define the app as the new “focal point for customer interaction” for their customers in the European footprint.
+Srini Gopalan — Board Member responsible for the European segment of Deutsche Telekom AG — presented this approach on DT’s Capital Markets Day in 2018.

 An ambitious goal was also set: to channel more than 50% of the e-service interactions through the app by 2021.